menu

 Point Tiburon / El Campo real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Point Tiburon / El Campo neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

-Point Tiburon / El Campo has a 12.3% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 69.0% of American neighborhoods).
-Most vacant housing here is vacant year round.
-This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
-Either way, if you live here, you may find many of the homes or apartments are empty.
+Point Tiburon / El Campo has a 9.9% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 61.1% of American neighborhoods).
+A relatively large percentage of housing here is seasonally occupied (9.1%), which can occur in some markets dominated by colleges or vacation homes.
+If you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.

 Notable & Unique Neighborhood Characteristics